jacksonrodri/vote_abroad/content/rls/oh.md

 ~Registration: Ohio's online voter registration system requires a state identification card

-~~Ballot Return: Ohio has a different ballot return deadline if the ballot is delivered by a courier service (for example, FedEX, DHL, etc)
+~~Ballot Return: Ohio has a different ballot return deadline if the ballot is delivered by courier (for example, FedEX, DHL, etc)